 The B29 Bomber

 The word got out that Armand’s office was going to “make a run” for some alcohol.
 Suddenly, everyone wanted in on the buy.
 Pilots, officers, cooks, MP’s…everyone!
 A total of over $5,000 was collected!
 That was quite a sum, considering the mechanics earned $20-$30 per month in pay.
-The money was put in a couple bags, and Armand and a couple clerks headed into El Paso and the surrounding area, but the shelves were empty at every store they attempted to buy liquor at!
+The money was put in bags, and Armand and a few clerks headed into El Paso and the surrounding area, but the shelves were empty at every store they attempted to buy liquor at.

 No one thought this could be so hard.
 They had over $5,000 in cash to buy booze, but there was no booze to buy anywhere.
 The only pay phone was at the NCO club, and they used brown bags of quarters to call Albuquerque, New Orleans, Phoenix, Chicago, and all over Texas.
 No luck.

 Finally, in a call to a distributor in Florida they were told, “there is only ONE guy who can get you what you want.
 His name is Haskell…and he is an old bootlegger.
 He runs an operation out of the Twin Cities.”
 Bingo!
 The next call was to Benny Haskell.
-Armand made the call…Benny Haskell said “yes”….he could supply $5,000 worth of liquor to the men stationed at Biggs Air Field in El Paso, Texas.
-But…the call took an ominous turn when Haskell asked Armand, “Are you fighting men?”
+Armand made the call…Benny Haskell said “yes”…. he could supply $5,000 worth of liquor to the men stationed at Biggs Air Field in El Paso, Texas and a deal was struck.

 The B17 “Flying Fortress”